tsMukesh51/WebDev/Proj-Week-15-Brainsily-be/README.md

 Brainsily is your second brain for organizing and accessing your favorite content.
 This backend service powers the application, enabling features like user authentication, content management, and sharing curated knowledge.

+For the frontend source, please refer to [WebDev/Proj-Week-15-Brainsily-fe](../Proj-Week-15-Brainsily-fe/)

 ---

 ## Tech Stack